ale94mleon/moldrug/docs/source/api.rst

 Where :math:`\vec{X}` is some description of the chemical structure of the molecule which be mapped to the :math:`\mathbb{R}` numbers throug the function :math:`f`.
 This function will be called cost function.

-Alternatively there is also the class `moldrug.utils.Local <https://moldrug.readthedocs.io/en/latest/source/modules/utils.html#moldrug.utils.Local>`_.
+Alternatively there is also the class :meth:`moldrug.utils.Local`.
 In this case only an initial population is created and exported.

 Fitness functions
 -----------------

-The default fitness functions could be access through the module `moldrug.fitness <https://moldrug.readthedocs.io/en/latest/source/modules/fitness.html#module-moldrug.fitness>`_.
+The default fitness functions could be access through the module :mod:`moldrug.fitness`.
 There are currently four implemented:

-#. `Cost <https://moldrug.readthedocs.io/en/latest/source/modules/fitness.html#moldrug.fitness.Cost>`_ (standard).
+#. :meth:`moldrug.fitness.Cost` (standard).
 It use all the response variables.
-#. `CostOnlyVina <https://moldrug.readthedocs.io/en/latest/source/modules/fitness.html#moldrug.fitness.CostOnlyVina>`_.
+#. :meth:`moldrug.fitness.CostOnlyVina`.
 Only use the information of the vina score.
-#. `CostMultiReceptors <https://moldrug.readthedocs.io/en/latest/source/modules/fitness.html#moldrug.fitness.CostMultiReceptors>`_.
+#. :meth:`moldrug.fitness.CostMultiReceptors`.
 It use all the response variables.
-#. `CostOnlyVinaMultiReceptors <https://moldrug.readthedocs.io/en/latest/source/modules/fitness.html#moldrug.fitness.CostMultiReceptorsOnlyVina>`_.
+#. :meth:`moldrug.fitness.CostOnlyVinaMultiReceptors`.
 Only use the information of the vina scores

 .. code-block:: python